Customizing Cosmetic Packaging: Sustainable options

 Refillable packaging encourages customers to reuse containers multiple times, reducing single-use waste.
 This option fits well with luxury or high-end cosmetic brands that want to build long-term relationships with customers.

-Creating refill pouches or cartridges made from flexible recycled materials
+Create refill pouches or cartridges made from flexible recycled materials.

-Adding screw-on lids for easy opening and closing
+Add screw-on lids for easy opening and closing.

-Printing brand details directly on the container with durable, eco-friendly inks
+Print brand details directly on the container with durable, eco-friendly inks.

-There are some new interessting ways to use a refill pouch, but still it is for large MOQ`s.
+There are some new interesting ways to use a refill pouch, but still, it is for large MOQs.
 Refillable systems can be paired with subscription or loyalty programs to encourage repeat purchases and reduce packaging waste over time.

 Packaging must use the minimum amount of material needed for functionality.